Silver

 of the most fashionable retailers of silver and jewelry in the city of

-Philadelphia was Bailey and Company.
+Philadelphia was Bailey & Company.
 The

 partners Joseph T. Bailey and Andrew B. Kitchen.
 Joseph’s brother, Eli W.